trotacodigos/MultiAgentMT/README.md

 🧑‍🏫 **Reference**: Since you don't know the commissioner's job number and there isn't a direct phone number to call, you'll never make the effort to get in touch with her, She is the only one who can reach you, You can't.

-🤖 **Translation**: You never actively contact the commissioner, you never know her job number, you never have a direct telephone line, you never contact her, she only contacts you.
+🤖 **Translate**: You never actively contact the commissioner, you never know her job number, you never have a direct telephone line, you never contact her, she only contacts you.

 🤖 **Postedit**: You can never proactively reach this specialist.
 You don't know her employee ID, nor do you have a direct phone number.
 It's always that you cannot contact her; only she can contact you.

 🤖 **Proofread**: You can never proactively contact the commissioner, you never know her employee ID, you never have a direct telephone line, you cannot reach her, she only contacts you.

-🤖🤖🤖 **Multi-agent Translation**: You can never proactively reach this commissioner, as you don’t know her employee ID or have a direct phone number; only she contacts you, and you cannot get in touch with her.
+🤖🤖🤖 **Multi-agent Translation**<sup>[1]</sup>: You can never proactively reach this commissioner, as you don’t know her employee ID or have a direct phone number; only she contacts you, and you cannot get in touch with her.

+<sup>[1]</sup> This translation differs from those produced by single-agent systems, which generate outputs based on a previously provided translation.
+In contrast, the multi-agent approach performs the translation process collaboratively from scratch.

 # ✺ Project Structure
 ```